itsmethemojo/remark-api/README.md

 1 use dotenv to retrieve database string
-2 return error class that includes the api response code 3 see if import naming can be improved `repository "../repositories/bookmark"`
+2 return error class that includes the api response code 3 improve naming of AllBookmarkData
+4 add debug logs